3 Steps to Evaluating Your Physician Onboarding Program

 1. Feedback

-It sounds simple but at the end of an onboarding marathon many teams forget to ask this question or avoid it all together, nervous of what the response might be.
-Make 2 columns then put a time limit of 10 minutes to this exercise.
+It sounds simple, but at the end of an onboarding marathon, many teams forget to ask this question or avoid it altogether, nervous of what the response might be.
+Make 2 columns, then put a time limit of 10 minutes on this exercise.
 Ask your team and others who participate in the onboarding process to do the same.

 2. Focus